citusdata/mongo_fdw/README.md

 For more details on installation of mongo-c driver, you can refer [here][5].

 #### Legacy driver

+Deprecation Notice:
+The legacy driver support has been deprecated in mongo_fdw 5.4.0 and is expected to be removed entirely in a future release.

 * Checkout, extract legacy branch

 	```sh